ACM40960/project-danielquesada89/README.md

   <img src="images_readme/costmodel.png"  width="400px" height="300px"/>
 </p>

-Below are the results of the YOLO model for both the training and testing phases.
+Below it can be seen the results of the YOLO model for both the training and testing phases.
 The Segmentation YOLO metric consists of a weighted combination of the metrics `mAP = mAP50 x 0.9 + mAP50-95 x 0.1`.
 This metric was selected for decision-making because it is the same one YOLO uses to determine which epoch has produced the best results, allowing us to maintain consistency with the model's evaluation approach.
-We can observe that the difference between the training and testing results is significant, indicating that our model struggles to detect and classify car damage in cases it hasn't seen before.
+We can observe that the difference between the training and testing results is significant, indicating that our model struggles to detect and classify car damages that have not seen before.
 However, these results are not surprising given the high difficulty of the task, as the objects to be classified do not always have a consistent shape, and their detectability can be affected by external factors like paint color, reflections, etc. The easiest class to detect is glass crack.

 Another factor that may have worsened our results is the dataset itself, as it contains images from Vietnamese cars, where the marked damages are often severe or sometimes hard to detect.
 Therefore, one potential improvement would be to enhance the dataset with new images that serve as better examples for this problem.
 Additionally, the most affected classes are those fragmented by severity, as they were classified by ourselves, and since we are not experts in the field, our basis for deciding each type may not have been optimal.
 Ideally, we should consult with car repair professionals to improve this aspect.